-- Oak.
+Oak.
 You can have experts stain this long-lasting, durable wood to match other woodwork in your home.
-Its warm colouring and durability also make it a popular stairway choice.
+Its warm coloring and durability also make it a popular stairway choice.
 Note that some oak wood, such as white oak, is harder than others, like red oak.

-- Maple.
+Maple.
 Maple wood varies from tree to tree, depending on the sugar density found in each.
 Hard maple is durable, heavy, and strong.
-It resists abrasions, so you won’t have to worry as much about scratches and dings like you do with softer wood.
+It resists abrasions, so you won’t have to worry as much about scratches and dings as you do with softer.